cordialgerm/foe_foundry/data/5e_canonical/young_black_dragon.md

 ***Claw***. *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 11 (2d6+4) slashing damage.

 ***Acid Breath (Recharge 5-6)***.
 The dragon exhales acid in a 30-foot line that is 5 feet wide.
-Each creature in that line must make a DC 14 Dexterity saving throw, taking 49 (11d8) acid damage on a failed save, or half as much damage on a successful one.
+Each creature in that line must make a DC 14 Dexterity saving throw, taking 49 (11d8) acid damage on a failed save, or half as much damage on a successful one.</statblock>